LSEG-API-Samples/Article.WebSocketAPI.Ruby.Posting.ATS/README.md

 This example covers only how to use the Off-Stream Post to contribute item to ATS server.

 ## Prerequisite
-1. ADS server 3.2.1 (and above) with WebSocket connection
+1. Real-Time Advanced Distribution Server server 3.2.1 (and above) with WebSocket connection
 2. ATS server
-3. The ADS/ADH server musts contain the ATS fields definition in the RDMFieldDictionary file.
+3. The Real-Time Advanced Distribution Server/Real-Time Advanced Data Hub server musts contain the ATS fields definition in the RDMFieldDictionary file.
 ```
 X_RIC_NAME                "RIC NAME"                    -1      NULL    ALPHANUMERIC    32  RMTES_STRING    32
 ```